ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Functions With Side-Effects

-With respect to its type, a function is expected to process input data from its domain and produce a result data from its codomain.
+With respect to its type, a function is expected to process input data from its *domain*, the set of input values, and produce a result data from its *codomain*, the set of output values.

 However, some functions either take input data outside of their declared domain or produce data outside of their codomain.
 These out-of-signature data are called effects, or side effects.
 Input and output (I/O) are the most common forms of effects.
 Input is out-of-domain data and output out-of-codomain data.
 However, the result of functions returning random numbers or the current time is influenced by external factors, which is also called an effect.
 The external factor is out-of-domain input.
 Similarly, any observable phenomena triggered by the computation of a function is out-of-codomain output.